The Algol Star– Facts in brief:

 Algol is now located about 92.8 light years from the Sun, however around 7 million years ago it was much closer as it passed within 9.8 light years from our solar system.
 At this time its apparent magnitude was about -2.5, which today would make it the brightest Star, even brighter than Sirius, which is -1.46.

-Algol is main sequence star that ranks as the second brightest star within the Constellation Perseus that is located in the Northern Hemisphere and crosses the Milky Way.
+Algol is a main sequence star that ranks as the second brightest star within the Constellation Perseus that is located in the Northern Hemisphere and crosses the Milky Way.

 According to the Hipparcos 2007 apparent magnitude list, it has an apparent magnitude of 1.25; making it one of the brightest stars in the Milky Way.